Rockets Rain On Gaza And Israel After Airstrike Kills Militant Leader

 Full remarks:https://t.co/DnHPOVPbJN pic.twitter.com/MlyLRPvXKc

-"Over the past year, this arch-terrorist was the main instigator of terrorism from the Gaza Strip.
+"Over the past year, this archterrorist was the main instigator of terrorism from the Gaza Strip.
 He initiated, planned and carried out many terrorist attacks," Netanyahu added — including "hundreds of rockets at communities in the area adjacent to the Gaza Strip."

-Still, the Palestinian news agency WAFA reports that the attack killed not only Abu el-Atta and his wife, but also at least three other Palestinians.
+Still, the Palestinian news agency WAFA reports that the attack killed not only Abu el-Atta and his wife but also at least three other Palestinians.
 At least 45 other people in Gaza reportedly were injured, according to Gaza health officials, and at least 19 people in Israel were injured in the retaliation.

-Around the same time as the Israeli raid on Gaza, Syria's state-run media agency says Israeli warplanes fired missiles at a residential building in Damascus, where SANA reports that two civilians were killed and 10 others injured.
+Around the same time as the Israeli raid on Gaza, Syria's state-run media agency says, Israeli warplanes fired missiles at a residential building in Damascus, where SANA reports that two civilians were killed and 10 others injured.
 The attack targeting another Islamic Jihad commander, Akram al-Ajouri, reportedly failed to harm him but killed his son and granddaughter.

 Israel did not comment Tuesday on the reported attack in Syria.

-"Israel executed two coordinated attacks, in Syria and in Gaza, in a declaration of war," Khaled Al-Batsh of Islamic Jihad said at a funeral for Abu el-Atta in Gaza, according to Reuters.
+"Israel executed two coordinated attacks, in Syria and in Gaza, in a declaration of war," Khaled al-Batsh of Islamic Jihad said at a funeral for Abu el-Atta in Gaza, according to Reuters.
 The wire service noted that other mourners replied by firing their weapons in the air and chanting, "Revenge!"

 Middle East